 We are therefore Christ’s ambassadors, as though God were making his appeal through us. . . .
 2 Corinthians 5:20a

-Understanding that the Gospel can only go forward where there is freedom to do so, Dayspring students understand that self-governance is required for liberty to endure.
+Through the story of America, the world has seen the greatest expression of liberty for the individual, both spiritually and in the civic and therefore, economic realms.
+The gospel has advanced more freely in America than any other nation and has enabled the gospel to move around the world as never before.
+Simultaneously and consequentially, the individual has had the highest level of civic freedom and economic opportunity.
+Dayspring students understand that self-governance and virtue are required for this kind of liberty to endure.
 They learn history by studying original and primary sources and view it providentially as God moving people and nations for His plans and purposes.
 In doing so, students learn that God has a plan for them and their lives, which enables them to live with courage and possess an enterprising mind to create, serve, and lead.

 Courageously – With courage; bravely; boldly; stoutly.

 Leader – A guide; a chief; a commander; a captain.
 One who goes first.